 Things to do in Taipei:

-I used the MRT to get around Taipei all day and went to the following Taipei attractions.
-These places to see in Taipei flow well in terms of how the City and Metro are laid out which is why I recommend this route to you too:
+To help with your Taipei itinerary, I suggest using the MRT to get around Taipei and to go to the following Taipei attractions.
+These places to see in Taipei flow well in terms of how the City and Metro are laid out which is why I recommend this route to you too.
+For what to do in Taipey for 3 days, here are some ideas:

 Chiang Kai Shek Memorial Park